Modernist poetry in English: Politics

-Poetic modernism was an overtly revolutionary literary movement, a 'revolution of the word', and, for a number of its practitioners, this interest in radical change spilled over into politics.
+Poetic modernism was an overtly revolutionary literary movement, a revolution of the word, and, for a number of its practitioners, this interest in radical change spilled over into politics.
 A number of the leading early modernists became known for their right-wing views; these included Eliot, who once described himself as a Royalist, Stein, who supported the Vichy government for a time at least, and, most notoriously, Pound, who, after moving to Italy in the early 1930s, openly admired Benito Mussolini and began to include anti-Semitic sentiments in his writings.
 He was arrested towards the end of World War II on charges of treason arising out of broadcasts he made on Italian radio during the war but never faced trial because of his mental health.

 A number of leading modernists took a more left-wing political view.
 Hugh MacDiarmid helped found the National Party of Scotland and was also a member of the Communist Party of Great Britain.
-During the 1930s, he was expelled from the former for being a communist and from the latter for being a nationalist although he rejoined the Communist Party in 1956.
+During the 1930s, he was expelled from National Party of Scotland for being a communist and from the Communist Party for being a nationalist, although he later rejoined the Communist Party in 1956.
 The Objectivists Louis Zukofsky, George Oppen and Carl Rakosi were all, at one time or another, committed Marxists and Oppen spent a number of years in Mexico to escape the attention of Joseph McCarthy's United States Senate committee.
 A number of the British surrealists, especially David Gascoyne, also supported communism.

-Other modernists took up political positions that did not fit neatly into the left/right model.
-H.D., Mina Loy and Nathalie Barney, for instance, are now seen as proto-feminists and their openness about their various sexualities can be read as foreshadowing the 1970s view that the personal is political.
+Other modernists took up political positions that did not fit neatly into the traditional left vs. right model.
+H.D., Mina Loy, and Nathalie Barney, for instance, are now seen as proto-feminists and their openness about their various sexualities can be read as foreshadowing the 1970s view that the personal is political.
 H.D., especially after World War I, came to view the goal of modernism as being the bringing about of world peace.
 However, she also displayed anti-Semitic views in the notebooks for her book Tribute to Freud.
 Basil Bunting, who came from a Quaker background, was a conscientious objector during World War I, but because of his opposition to Fascism, served in British Military Intelligence in Persia (Iran) during World War II.
 William Carlos Williams' political views arose from his daily contact with the poor who attended his surgery.
 He was another for whom the personal and political blended, an approach best summed up in his statement that 'A new world is only a new mind'.

-As can be seen from this brief survey, although many modernist poets were politically engaged, there is no single political position that can be said to be closely allied to the modernist movement in English-language poetry.
+Although many modernist poets were politically engaged, there is no single political position that can be said to be closely allied to the modernist movement in English-language poetry.
 These poets came from a wide range of backgrounds and had a wide range of personal experiences and their political stances reflect these facts.